lgodleski/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
-The purpose of this analysis is to show and compare the differences in ride-sharing data among different city types (rural, urban, and suburban).
+The purpose of this analysis is to show and compare the differences in ride-sharing data among rural, urban, and suburban cities.

 ## Results
 ### PyBer Data Summary